LATEST TRAVEL NEWS AND UPDATES

 Passengers dependent on colostomy bags must ensure that they use an empty bag at the start of the journey and carry a sufficient number of bags for the duration of the flight and dispose of them in a responsible manner upon arrival at destination.

 Passengers travelling with a broken limb in a plaster cast will be regarded as a medical Passenger.
 The plaster cast must also be split open to ensure maximum comfort on board.
 Casts should be loosely fitted to allow for expansion and swelling at high altitudes.

-Due to limited stowage space in the cabin you may be restricted to carrying only one spare limb as part of your cabin baggage, additional limbs may be stowed as checked baggage.
-Please be aware that longer items (legs for above-knee amputees for example) may not be able to be accommodated in the cabin of the aircraft.
-Please package longer prosthesis' sufficiently for protection should they need to be checked-in, if required to be checked in there will be no charge.
+Due to limited stowage space in the cabin, you may be restricted to carrying only one prosthesis as part of your cabin baggage, additional prosthesis may be stowed as checked baggage.
+Please be aware that longer prosthesis (legs for above-knee amputees for example) may not be able to be accommodated in the cabin of the aircraft.
+Please package longer prosthesis sufficiently for protection should they need to be checked-in at no additional charge.

 Passengers who are allergic to peanuts and/or other substances are required to bring it to the attention of the booking agent.
-In the event that you suffer from a severe allergy, you are required to bring your own emergency medication with you.
+If you suffer from a severe allergy, you are required to bring your own emergency medication with you.
 Airlink will not take any responsibility should you have an allergic reaction on board.

 Wheelchair assistance may be made available in the event that the Passenger makes the necessary arrangements with the Airline at least 72 hours prior to the departure date of the flight.
 This assistance service is provided free of charge to the Passenger.

 In the event that wheelchair assistance is not available prior to the departure of the Passenger’s flight for whatever reason, the Passenger may elect to cancel his/her flight and the Airline will refund the Passenger in full.